UofT-EcoSystem/DietCode/RFC.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- The proposed approach mostly works on NVIDIA GPUs and has not been tested on other hardware platforms.
 - The current compilation workflow generates one program per input shape.
   Although we can merge those static-shape programs into a single dynamic-shape program like the following code snippet: